joericearchitect/shared-infra/wiki/infra-notes-graffiti-board.md

     -  Dates (created, modified, deleted)
     -  Links to source systems for more detailed info (Links to AWS API, Docker API, Consul API, ElasticSearch queries, etc)
     -  Example:  For a Swarm Node Resource, should return the following to make it easier to lookup identifiers
-       + instance id, public & private IPs and dns names (provided by and used by AWS EC2)
+       + instance id, public & private IPs and dns names, region, avail zone (provided by and used by AWS EC2)
        + node id, leader status, active status, exposed and internal ports (provided and used by Docker Swarm)
        + AWS instance tags
        + Docker Engine Labels